 Contributing to the Educational and Economic Welfare of South Carolina

-- While enrolling approximately 14 percent of all undergraduates in the state, SCICU member colleges and universities produce more than 24 percent of the state’s bachelor degrees.
+- While enrolling approximately 15% of all undergraduates in the state, SCICU’s 21 member colleges and universities award nearly 24% of the state’s bachelor degrees.

-- Our colleges and universities have an average Student to Faculty Ratio of less than 15 to 1.
+- Our colleges and universities have an average Student-to-Faculty Ratio of 14-to-1.

-- Our independent institutions are marvelously diverse and have served the state’s minority communities for many generations.
-Our overall minority enrollment is 47 percent; excluding the historically black colleges, minority enrollment is 30 percent.
+- Our independent institutions are diverse and have served the state’s minority communities for many generations.
+Nealy half – 47% – of our students identify as minority and 28% identify as African American.

-- More than 91 percent of the students attending SCICU member schools receive financial assistance.
+- More than 95% of the students attending SCICU member schools receive financial assistance.

-- South Carolina’s independent colleges and universities employ more than 7043 faculty and staff and are economic engines and cultural centers adding almost $729 million annually to the state’s economy.
+- South Carolina’s independent colleges and universities employ more than 8,500 faculty and staff.
+Collectively they are economic engines and cultural centers adding more than $933 million annually to the state’s economy.